edespino/cloudberry-site/docs/sql-stmts/create-aggregate.md

 The `ORDERED` keyword is accepted for backwards compatibility, but is ignored.

-In previous versions of Cloudberry Database, the `COMBINEFUNC` option was called `PREFUNC`.
+In previous versions of Apache Cloudberry, the `COMBINEFUNC` option was called `PREFUNC`.
 It is still accepted for backwards compatibility, as a synonym for `COMBINEFUNC`.

 ## Example